damolinx/vscode-bookmarks/README.md

 ## Visualization

 Bookmarks are expected to be rendered as markers on the corresponding editor gutter.
-This is support via the **Bookmarks: Toggle In-Editor Markers** command but it is disabled by default due to [VSCode #5923](https://github.com/Microsoft/vscode/issues/5923) which causes these markers to cover the breakpoint ones (unacceptable experience).
+This is supported via the **Bookmarks: Toggle In-Editor Markers** command but it is disabled by default due to [VSCode #5923](https://github.com/Microsoft/vscode/issues/5923) which causes these markers to cover the breakpoint ones (unacceptable experience).
 You can also use the **Hide In-Editor Markers** and **Show In-Editor Markers** actions in the **Bookmarks** view menu.

 <p align="center">